jrmdev/mitm_relay/README.md

 # Demo

-The demo below shows how to intercept and nodify DNS lookups using mitm_relay + Burp.
+The demo below shows how to intercept and modify DNS lookups using mitm_relay + Burp.

 ![DNS Interception](https://i.imgur.com/0JWYdCP.gif)

 This demo shows an SSH session relayed through mitm_relay + Burp.
-This is pretty useless as it's SSH anyway and can't be altered, but it shows how you can work with binary protocols.
+This is pretty useless as it's SSH anyway and can't be altered (except maybe the initial handshake and list of ciphers), but it shows how you can work with binary protocols.

 ![SSH Interception](http://imgur.com/58TUTkV.gif)

 That one shows interception and modification of a MySQL session.
 Note this is a PoC only as if your modification changes the length of the SQL message, you'll need to update the corresponding fields in the protocol as well, otherwise the session would be corrupted and terminated.
+See the 'User scripts' section.

 ![SQL Interception](http://imgur.com/xyv1gz7.gif)